So you’re looking for the best Chromebook games you can play- and play right now.

 If you want a full gameplay video, check this out.
 It covers pretty much the entire game and what you’ll be doing.
 As you can see, it’s very addicting:

-The game runs smoothly even with music from YouTube in another tab, so I”m pretty sure all Chromebook models can run it without a problem.
+I like to listen to music while dungeon-ing, so I usually have music in the background.
+The game runs smoothly even with music from YouTube in another tab.
+Since my laptop is dated, I’m pretty sure all Chromebook models can run it without a problem.
 The music isn’t bad either, but it’s nice to play to your own tunes to get in the zone.

 Play Heroes of Loot here.

 And there you have it.
-The 6 best Chromebook games I’ve played so far.
+The 6 best Chromebook games I’ve played so far and still play today.
 Sure, there isn’t enough games for every genre, but I’ll make another best-of list when I’ve played more.

 However, if you’re into MMORPGs, MOBAs, and retro games, this list should keep you busy, as these games are probably the best I’ve played.

 If you have a Chromebook, or you’re running Chrome web browser, pick one, or two, or all, and try them out.
 You may just find your new best Chromebook game, or games.